 12 Healthy Daily Habits

 Creating a healthy daily routine is a simple yet effective way to build consistency when it comes to your health.
-Not only does your daily routine impact your overall health, but it has a direct impact on your stress levels, sleep habits and eating patterns.
+Not only does your daily routine impact your overall health, but it has a direct impact on your stress levels, sleep habits, and eating patterns.
 Everything from what you do first thing in the morning to what you do last at night plays a role in your overall health.
-Although it can be tempting to change everything at once, focusing on small habits and doing them on a daily basis is the best way to make a healthy daily routine and healthy daily habits last for the long-term.
+Although it can be tempting to change everything at once, focusing on small habits and doing them on a daily basis is the best way to make a healthy daily routine, and healthy daily habits last for the long term.

 In fact, the structure of your day and the habits you chose to follow can have a major effect on your physical, mental and emotional health.
 Healthy habits that are done on a regular and consistent basis can be the difference between operating at peak efficiency or struggling to reach your health goals.
-Although everyone is unique and everyone’s lifestyle is different, there some common healthy daily habits that everyone can implement for improved health.
+Although everyone is unique and everyone’s lifestyle is different, there are some common healthy daily habits that everyone can implement for improved health.
 Surprisingly, some of the most beneficial healthy daily habits have absolutely nothing do to with diet and exercise at all.

 12 Healthy Daily Habits to Start Today

 Here is a list of 12 healthy daily habits that you can do every day to help create a healthier lifestyle.